 REAL draws its staff from cooperating institutions and advanced graduate students in the fields of economics, geography, urban and regional planning, computer science and mathematics.
 Many of the projects the students work on then become the basis for thesis and dissertations.

--The Chicago Business Activity Index (CBAI) - September: The Chicago Business Activity Index (CBAI) increased to 97.8 in September from 91.8 in August.
-The rise is attributed to the increase in the Chicago area employment in manufacturing and nonmanufacturing sectors. more (Released: 10-22-2013)
+-The Chicago Business Activity Index (CBAI) - February: The Chicago Business Activity Index (CBAI) decreased to 100.1 in February from 103.1 in January.
+The decrease is attributed to a decline in job growth in both manufacturing and nonmanufacturing sectors in the Chicago area. more (Released: 04-18-2014)

 - MSA Business Index and Forecast - July: According to the one-year-ahead forecast, MSA Bloomington, Champaign, Davenport-Rock Island-Moline, Peoria, Rockford and Springfield are likely to perform better than Chicago while MSA Decatur and Kankakee are likely to perform worse than Chicago. more (Released: 07-15-2013)